GoogleCloudPlatform/analytics-componentized-patterns/retail/recommendation-system/bqml-scann/README.md

 1. Compute pointwise mutual information (PMI) between items based on their cooccurrences.
 2. Train item embeddings using BigQuery ML Matrix Factorization, using item PMI as implicit feedback.
 3. Export and post-process the embeddings from BigQuery ML model to Cloud Storage as CSV files using Cloud Dataflow.
-4. Implement an embedding lookup model using Keras and deploys it to AI Platform Prediction.
+4. Implement an embedding lookup model using Keras and deploy it to AI Platform Prediction.
 5. Serve the embedding as an approximate nearest neighbor index using ScaNN

 ![Workflow](diagram.png)